mqttjs/MQTT.js/README.md

 Start an MQTT 5.0 re-authentication exchange (section 4.12.1 of the spec), for example to provide a refreshed token to the broker without disconnecting.
 Only available with `protocolVersion: 5` and when an `authenticationMethod` was set in the CONNECT `properties`.
+Returns the client, so calls can be chained.

 The client sends an `AUTH` packet with reason code `0x19` (Re-authenticate).
 The broker can answer with `AUTH` `0x18` (Continue authentication), which is forwarded to [`handleAuth()`](#handleAuth), or `AUTH` `0x00` (Success), which completes the exchange and emits the [`'reauth'`](#events) event.
+Only one exchange may be in flight at a time.

-- `options` is the optional object of properties of the `AUTH` packet:
+- `options` is the optional object of properties of the `AUTH` packet.
+All three are optional, and no other property is sent:
-  - `authenticationData`: Binary Data containing authentication data `binary`,
+  - `authenticationData`: Binary Data containing authentication data, a `Buffer` or a `string`,
   - `reasonString`: representing the reason associated with this re-authentication `string`,
   - `userProperties`: The User Property is allowed to appear multiple times to represent multiple name, value pairs `object`

+  `authenticationMethod` is always the one used in the CONNECT packet and cannot be overridden here: an `AUTH` packet naming a different method is rejected, in either direction.
 - `callback` - `function (err, packet)`, fired when the exchange completes.
-  `packet` is the final `AUTH` packet received from the broker, and is only passed on success.
+  `packet` is the final `AUTH` packet received from the broker, or the one that carried a broker side failure - its `reasonString` and `userProperties` say why the broker refused.
 When no callback is given, failures are emitted as `'error'` events.
+Errors that carry a reason code are `ErrorWithReasonCode`, with the code in `err.code`.

-The exchange fails with an error when the broker does not answer within `reauthTimeout` milliseconds, when the connection is closed in the meantime, or when `handleAuth()` reports an error.
+The exchange fails with an error when the broker does not answer a step within `reauthTimeout` milliseconds, when the connection is closed in the meantime, when the broker answers with an unexpected reason code or authentication method, when it drives more than 10 `0x18` rounds, or when `handleAuth()` reports an error.

+A failed re-authentication does **not** close the connection: the client keeps running on the credentials the broker already accepted, and it is the application's job to decide whether to retry or call `end()`. `client.lastReauthError` holds the reason the last re-authentication failed, or `null`, so a client running on refused credentials can be told from a healthy one.

+**Breaking change:** an `AUTH` packet received after CONNACK while no re-authentication is in progress used to be forwarded to `handleAuth()`.
+Only the client may start a re-authentication ([MQTT-4.12.0-1]), so this is now treated as a protocol error: the connection is closed and an `'error'` with reason code `0x82` is emitted.
+Applications that relied on broker-initiated mid-session enhanced authentication are affected.

 ```js
 client.reauthenticate(